Anatoly Sobchak: Death

 On 17 February 2000, Putin met with Sobchak and urged him to travel to Kaliningrad to support his election campaign.
-Sobchak traveled there, accompanied by two assistants who also served as his bodyguards.
-On 20 February 2000, Sobchak died suddenly in the town of Svetlogorsk of the Kaliningrad Oblast.
+Sobchak travelled there, accompanied by two assistants who also served as his bodyguards.
+On 20 February 2000, Sobchak died suddenly in the town of Svetlogorsk in Kaliningrad Oblast.
 The initial suspected cause of death was a heart attack, but the findings of two medical experts were contradictory.
 A criminal investigation of Sobchak's death as a possible "premeditated murder with aggravating circumstances" was opened only on 6 May 2000, more than two months later.
 After three months, the investigation was closed without a finding.
 The Democratic Union party led by Valeria Novodvorskaya made an official statement that not only Sobchak, but also two of his aides had heart attacks simultaneously, which indicated poisoning.
 Two other men were present with Sobchak during his death, but their names were not publicly disclosed.

 According to an independent investigation by Arkady Vaksberg, both bodyguards of Sobchak were treated for symptoms of poisoning after Sobchak's death, indicating a probable contract killing by poisoning.
 Sobchak's widow Lyudmila had her own autopsy done on her husband's body, but never made the results public; she told the BBC that she keeps the findings in a secure location outside Russia.

 He was interred in Nikolskoe Cemetery at the Alexander Nevsky Monastery in St. Petersburg, near the grave of Galina Starovoitova.